The Fugitive movie caboose, walk to downtown

 1 bathroom

 This is the actual caboose from the Harrison Ford train wreck in The Fugitive.
 P&WV #839 rode the rails, starred in a blockbuster, and now you can sleep in it.
-Downtown Bryson City is less than a 10-minute walk: restaurants, breweries, and the Great Smoky Mountain Railway.
-Four twin bunks, full bathroom, kitchenette, private deck.
+Downtown Bryson City is less than a 10-minute walk: restaurants, breweries, and the Great Smoky Mountains Railroad.
+Four twin bunks, a full bathroom, a kitchenette, and a private deck.
 Park when you arrive and walk to everything.
-During holiday season, you're steps from the Polar Express.
+During the holidays you're steps from the Polar Express.
 On a lucky night, you'll hear rain on the metal roof.

 Good to know